f1729/jibril/README.md

   - In the second phase the word will be asked *weekly*, if you respond correctly it will pass to phase 3.
   - In the thrid phase the word will be asked *every 3 weeks*, if you respond correctly it will pass to phase 4.

-- If you respond incorrectly some word in any of this phases, it will return to *phase 1*.
+- If you answer incorrectly some word in any of this phases, it will return to *phase 1*.

 ## Install